Green Grace

 Green Buildings

-Goals for Grace's Green Buildings effots include lowering the church's energy and carbon footprint through a variety of actions, large and small, exemplifying how small choices add up.
+Goals for Grace's Green Buildings efforts include lowering the church's energy and carbon footprint through a variety of actions, large and small, exemplifying how small choices add up.
 We hope that the building itself will provide examples for our members, as well as other faith communities and organizations, on how do the same in their own homes and businesses.
 This includes both building improvements and practices such as recycling and eliminating the use of plastic water bottles.

-Eliminate, reduce plastic water bottles, reduce plastic.
+• Eliminate, reduce single-use plastic.

 Green Neighbors